-As well as several insider’s tips for you to make the most of your safari with the main section here.
+- Insider’s tips for you to make the most of your safari.

 The philosophy of the safari is the most important aspect to select the type of safari and game park properly.

-The thrill of being only you and your party in your car living unique experiences in the wild is merely irreplaceable: vultures feeding on a carcass, detecting the white tip of a long tail hanging from a branch leading to this leopard in the tree, observing these two lions mating, feeling unease when a close-by teenage elephant blocks the road trying to impress you, not really knowing what to do when vervet monkeys are getting very interested in your snacks…
+The thrill of being only you and your party in your car spotting some wildlife and living unique experiences in the wild for as long as you wish is merely irreplaceable: vultures feeding on a carcass, detecting the white tip of a long tail hanging from a branch leading to this leopard in the tree, observing these two lions mating, feeling unease when a close-by teenage elephant blocks the road trying to impress you, not really knowing what to do when vervet monkeys are getting very interested in your snacks…

-Game drives with safari guides in 4×4 vehicles are also offered in all government-run parks.
+Game drives with safari guides driving open 4×4 vehicles are also offered in all government-run parks, at sunrise, sunset and at night.
 It is a great way of experiencing a guided drive to make sure your spotting skills are at their best.
 In order to set your expectations right, remember that safari guides are government workers on the clock.
-If some are truly passionate, this is the exception more than the rule (speeding in the park or shortening a spotting opportunity to get back on time, and not being very active at spotting unfortunately occur).
+If some are truly passionate, unfortunately, this is too often the exception more than the rule.

 Then your ideal safari takes place in a private game reserve.

-Safari guides are in touch with each other by radio while on a drive to maximize the chances of spotting wildlife, all the more that going off road is permitted.
-Communication is key as policies limit the number of cars at a sighting to not disturb wildlife too much.
-In &Beyond Phinda Private Game Reserve for instance, the number of 4×4’s allowed close to a cheetah will also depend on how old the animal is in order to not put pressure on a mother with cubs, or to not impress a teenage animal.
+Communication is key as policies in ethical parks also limit the number of game drive vehicles at a sighting to not disturb wildlife too much, while making the experience more exclusive for guests (a complete different experience compared to the traffic jams and hectic parking situations one can witness by a cat signthing in a government-run park).
+At &Beyond Phinda Private Game Reserve for instance, the number of 4×4’s allowed close to a cheetah also depends on the specific situation, to not put pressure on a mother with cubs, nor to scare a young animal.

 Sensitive to photography, and often photographers themselves, safari guides also know how to position the vehicle to optimize the framing and the light for your shots.

-This goes from self-catering with your own vehicle (RV or 4×4 geared up with a tent on the roof) or renting safari tents in government-run parks to staying in luxurious lodges with private swimming pools, delicious food served in a dream-like setting with a very personal service in private game reserves.
+This goes from self-catering with your own vehicle (RV or 4×4 geared up with a tent on the roof) or even camping or renting safari tents or villas in government-run parks to staying in luxurious lodges with private swimming pools, delicious food served in a dream-like setting with a very personal service in private game reserves.

-In terms of comfort, your best bet in government-run parks is to self-cater in rented safari tents.
-The safari tents are comfortable and comprise a deck, a cooking facility, beds and a bathroom, and these self-catering units are very well equipped and maintained.
-Cooking by your safari tent and seeing this cute bush baby sneak in to steal a mango peel, chasing away these monkeys interested in your food, listening to a warthog family taking refuge by the tents, or noticing the glimpse of a hyena passing by attracted by the smell of your braai (“barbeque” in South African) is a thrilling experience!
+Government-run parks do offer 4-star accommodation like the Hill Top in Hluhluwe in KwaZulu-Natal but unfortunately, only the price is 4 stars: too often badly managed, run-down, and sometimes with a service that oscillates between nonchalance and pure rudeness… Your best bet in government-run parks is to self-cater in comfortable safari tents.
+These self-catering units are comprised of a deck, fully-equipped cooking facilities, beds and a bathroom.
+Cooking by your safari tent and seeing this cute bush baby sneak in to steal a mango peel, chasing away these monkeys interested in your food, listening to a warthog family taking refuge by the tents for the night, or noticing the glimpse of a hyena passing by attracted by the smell of your braai (“barbecue” in South African) is a thrilling experience!

 Private game reserves focus on your comfort from the moment you enter the park.
 The accommodation, food, and service are simply second to none.
 Of course, there are various levels in luxury and prices, but overall private game reserves do set the example in South Africa.
-To get a better feel for what to expect, make sure to follow us as this specific article will be published soon.
+To get a better idea of what to expect, check out this article!

-At the moment, private game reserves are leading the way: buying farm land to convert it back into wildlife habitat, involving local communities in the conservation efforts, providing job opportunities (one of the only ways to put an end to poaching), leading scientific research, investing to protect their animals, thinking out of the box to raise funds against poaching, etc. Forced to operate with a sustainable business plan, some private game reserves seem to have found a way to conserve wildlife for the long term (and this is mostly funded by very expensive experiences paid by their (overseas) visitors).
+At the moment, private game reserves are leading the way: buying farm land to convert it back to wildlife habitat, involving local communities in the conservation efforts, providing job opportunities (one of the only ways to put an end to poaching), leading scientific research, investing to protect their animals, thinking out of the box to raise funds against poaching, etc. Staying at an ethical private game reserve, means supporting sustainable business plans to conserve wildlife for the long term.

-Unfortunately, corruption is common in government-run parks.
-Even a regional ranger in charge of fighting poaching got caught by field rangers in Kruger Park with a couple of rhino horns under his arms.
-Others get bribed to disclose the location of rhinos to poachers.
-Of course, the few rotten apples are the ones making the news, and most of the guides and rangers are honest people doing a great job.
+Poaching is a real danger.
+Rhinos for their horns of course, but also pangolins for the Asian market as well, turtle eggs for traditional medicine, and subsistence poaching around the parks… There is so much money involved in the poaching of rhino horns that a mafia-type organization threatens and bribes to get the coveted horns.
+Unfortunately, corruption seems more common in government-run parks.
+A few years ago, a regional ranger in charge of fighting poaching got caught by field rangers in Kruger Park with a couple of rhino horns under his arms… Of course, the few rotten apples are the ones making the news, and most of the guides and rangers are honest people doing a great job.

-Corruption also exists in private game parks.
-The best in class run very frequent checks on all of their staff, ensuring that they are not under a big financial pressure or that a life event could have them turn.
+To prevent corruption in private game parks, the best in class run very frequent checks on all of their staff, ensuring that they are not under a big financial pressure because of an unexpected life event.

-Private game reserves are not all the same.
+However, private game reserves are not all the same.
 Beware!
-Unethical practices are common in some of them: for instance, rangers will kill a piece of game to offer it to the lions to ensure that guests will have their perfect photo before breakfast.
+Unethical practices are common in some of them: for instance, a piece of game can get shot to ensure that guests will have their perfect lion photo before breakfast.

-Interferences with wildlife should be kept to a minimum: reserves advertising for cub petting or walks with lions should be avoided at all costs (often these young lions end up in the bone trade or canned hunting industry afterwards, and you walking them is just a way of exploiting them even more).
+In a nutshell, interference with wildlife should be kept to a minimum: reserves advertising for cub petting or walks with lions should be avoided at all costs (these young lions are part of the atrocious bone trade or canned hunting industry).

 Check its website thoroughly and make sure the game reserve you are considering is involved in national and international conservation projects with recognised organisations.
 Also ensure that local communities are taken into account as well as land issues as they are paramount to a sustainable approach.

-If you are going through a travel agent, ask for the names of the game reserves you will visit, and check them out.
+If you are going through a travel agent, ask for the names of the game reserves you will visit, and check them out online prior to booking.
+Make sure they do not support wildlife interaction.
 Voice your concerns about ethics and ask for data.

-Be aware of malaria risk in some of the parks.
-Inquire about the mosquito situation based on the season when you visit.
+Be aware of malaria risks in some of the parks.
+Buy your anti-malaria pills in your home country, and inquire about the mosquito situation based on the season when you visit.

 The African tick bite fever is also frequent: make sure you check yourself for ticks after walking in the bush.
-If it is usually not a serious illness, it is very uncomfortable.
+If it is usually not a serious illness, and thankfully Lyme disease is not present in Africa, suffering from tick bite is very uncomfortable.

 Area & landscape